RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 A few days ago, I met someone currently in Dev Bootcamp.
 She said that **DBC is actually flexible in cohort placement.** In fact, she was able to enter a sold out cohort.

-# General Assembly is all HTML/CSS
+# General Assembly likes HTML/CSS

 ## Format